+Duties for the department chair reflect reduced compensation.
+These duties are outlined in the appendix of this document.

 Section 7 Coordinators

-Coordinator assignments can be requested by a Dean and created by the Provost when needed.
+Coordinator assignments can be requested by a Academic Dean/Supervising Administrator and created by the Vice President of Academic Affairs when needed.
 If there are multiple faculty members interested in the position an election may be held.
 A part-time instructor shall be appointed only if there is not a qualified full-time faculty member available or willing to accept the assignment.

-The duties and compensation of the Coordinator shall be listed in writing and agreed to by the Provost and the FSWFF before the assignment begins.
+The duties and compensation of the Coordinator shall be listed in writing and agreed to by the Vice President of Academic Affairs and the FSWFF before the assignment begins.
 Compensation shall be in the form of hour(s) of reassigned time or a stipend and the assignment is not to exceed one year but may be renewable on an annual basis.

+eLearning Coordinators – Faculty interested in becoming eLearning Coordinator should apply through their Academic Dean/Supervising Administrator who recommends candidates to the Assistant Vice President, Strategic Innovation and Online Learning. eLearning Coordinators will receive a maximum of six (6) credits of reassigned time per semester (or maximum of six (6) credits of overload payment in the Summer) as determined by the AVP in consultation with the Academic Dean/Supervising Administrator. eLearning Coordinators should be a certified Quality Matters (QM) Reviewer.
+Final candidates are approved by the Vice President of Academic Affairs.

+Assessment Coordinators - Faculty interested in becoming Assessment Coordinators should apply through their Academic Dean/Supervising Administrator who recommends candidates to the Assistant Vice President, Institutional Research, Assessment and Effectiveness.

 Assessment Coordinators will receive 3 credits of reassigned time in the Fall and Spring Semester.
 Number of